 If your ordinary shares are held in "street name" through a broker, bank, or other nominee, you have the right to instruct your broker, bank or other nominee on how to vote the shares in your account.
 Your broker, bank or nominee will send you a voting instruction form for you to use to direct how your shares should be voted.
-If you wish to change or revoke your voting instructions, you will need to contact the registered holder of your ordinary shares and follow their instructions.
-If you are not the shareholder of record, you may not vote your shares in person at the 2014 AGM unless you obtain a legal proxy from the broker, bank or other nominee that holds your shares, giving you the right to vote the shares instead of the broker, bank or other nominee holding your shares.
-If your shares are held in the name of a broker, trust, bank or other nominee that confirms that you are the beneficial owner of those shares, as well as a picture identification, such as a valid driver's license or passport, for purposes of personal identification.
+If you wish to change or revoke your voting instructions, you will need to contact your broker, bank or other nominee holding your ordinary shares and follow their instructions.
+You may not vote your shares in person at the 2014 AGM unless you obtain a legal proxy from the broker, bank or other nominee that holds your shares, giving you the right to vote the shares instead of the broker, bank or other nominee holding your shares.
+If your shares are held in the name of a broker, trust, bank or other nominee, in order to be admitted to the 2014 AGM you will also need to bring a letter or recent account statement from that broker, bank or other nominee that confirms that you are the beneficial owner of those shares, as well as a picture identification, such as a valid driver's license or passport, for purposes of personal identification.